msu-csc232/doc-test-template/README.md

 1. Lumen, solem, et elogium.
 2. Eheu, alter fraticinida!
 3. When you have completed this task, toggle the `SKIP_TESTING_TASK_2` macro from `TRUE` to `FALSE`.
-4. Build and execute the `test` target to test your solution.
+4. Build and execute the `test_task2` target to test your solution.
+Alternatively, you can run `ctest`.
 5. When all the tests for this task pass, commit and push your changes to GitHub.

 ### Task 3